Guided simulation of conditioned chemical reaction networks: Introduction

 \subsection{Statistical problem}

-Suppose at fixed times $0=t_0 <t_1 <\cdots <t_n$, we observe $v_1,\dots v_n$, where $v_k=L_k X(t_k)$ with $L_k\in\bb{R}^{m_k\times d}$ and $m_k \leq d$, $k=1,\dots n$.
+Suppose at fixed times $0<t_1 <\cdots <t_n$, we observe $v_1,\dots v_n$, where $v_k=L_k X(t_k)$ with $L_k\in\bb{R}^{m_k\times d}$ and $m_k \leq d$, $k=1,\dots n$.
+Not assuming $L$ to be the identity matrix is for example important in applications where the measuring device cannot distinguish two or more species, so that only sums of their counts are observed.
 We will assume the rows of each $L_k$ to be linearly independent.
 Typically reaction rates are unknown and we wish to infer those from the data.
-Denote the parameter vector containing those rates by $\theta$.
+Suppose the reaction rate depend on a parameter vector $\theta$.
 Likelihood-based inference for $\theta$ is hampered by the lack of closed-form expressions for the transition probabilities of $X$.
 However, if the process were observed continuously over time, the problem would be easier.
 Therefore, it is natural to employ a data-augmentation scheme where we iteratively sample $X$ on $[0,t_n]$ conditional on $v_1,\dots, v_n$ and $\theta$ and then update $\theta$ conditional on $X$.
-In this paper, we primarily focus on the first step, sampling from $\left(X \mid L_k X(t_k)=v_k,\, k=1,\dots n\right)$.
+In this paper, we focus on the first step, sampling from $\left(X \mid L_k X(t_k)=v_k,\, k=1,\dots n\right)$.
 It is a key objective of this paper to show rigorously how this can be done efficiently.
+Note that a simple rejection sampling scheme where we discard all paths contradicting the observations is valid but very inefficient in most settings.